7 Financial No-Nos for Fitness Clubs and Studios

 A lack of cash is one of the leading causes of business failure.
 Startup fitness clubs and studios often overestimate how soon they’ll make money, and more often than not, underestimate all the expenses they’ll incur from rent to equipment to staffing to marketing and more.
 But startups aren’t the only gyms and studios that fail due to having insufficient cash on hand to cover expenses.
 Once you have a steady flow of memberships and ancillary revenues, you can still run into cash problems if you have unusual expenses and no financial cushion.

-As most people know, a budget gives you insights on income and expenses for a set period of time making it easier to manage your club’s or studio’s finances.
-If you don’t have a budget –or don’t utilize the one you have – it becomes easy to lose sight of future expenses or overspend based on anticipated income without knowing what is actually expected.
+As most people know, a budget gives you insights into income and expenses for a set period of time, making it easier to manage your club’s or studio’s finances.
+If you don’t have a budget – or don’t utilize the one you have – it becomes easy to lose sight of future expenses or overspend based on anticipated income without knowing what is actually expected.

 By the time your gym needs an infusion of cash it is most likely too late.
 If your fitness club or studio is behind on payments or is failing to meet other financial obligations, it will be close to impossible to get the funding.
 The time to seek funding is when your business looks solid enough to get a lender to give your a loan or line of credit.

 While there is a time to mix business and pleasure, it is never smart when it comes to business and personal funds.
-Assuming you are the sole owner, it is key to have a separate bank account for the business and separate credit cards or line of credit or you’re going to have a tough time tracking how much money the business actually is making or losing throughout the year.
+Assuming you are the sole owner, it is key to have a separate bank account for the business and separate credit cards or a line of credit, or you’re going to have a tough time tracking how much money the business is actually making or losing throughout the year.

 If there are times when you have to use personal funds for your business or business funds for personal expenses, the correct way to do it is to make a formal transaction and make a record of it.
 And, of course, if you have business partners, get them to sign off on the transaction as well.